clueboard/milc/docs/argument_parsing.md

 You can specify [argcomplete completers](https://kislyuk.github.io/argcomplete/#specifying-completers) for your arguments by passing `completers`.
 For more detail see the [argcomplete](argcomplete.md) page.

+### deprecated

+You can use the `deprecated` argument to mark a flag as deprecated.
+To use this you should set it to a string that will be displayed in --help.
+For example:

+    @argument('--old', action='store_true', deprecated='Use --new instead', help='The old action for my command.')

+This will result in the following help output:

+    --old       The old action for my command.
+[Deprecated]: Use --new instead

 ### action: store_boolean

 In addition to the normal set of `action=` arguments that you can pass to `@argument()`, you can also pass a new action called `store_boolean`.
 This action behaves like `store_true` except that it adds a corresponding `--no-<argument>` flag that the user can pass as well.